27+ Romantic Things to do

 In my family, the way to my husband’s heart is through his stomach, but the way to my heart is through music.
 I am a music FANATIC and love hearing live music anywhere.

 It doesn’t matter what kind of music it is.
-The most romantic things, for me, to d in the Hudson Valley includes anything to eat and live music.
+The most romantic things, for me, to do is to eat and enjoy live music in the Hudson Valley.

 8. Find your Inner Van Gogh